oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

     FROM v_customer_support WHERE support_chat_id = 1;
     </copy>
     ```
-    Here is a snapshot in SQL Worksheet:
+    Here is a snapshot of the result in SQL Worksheet:
     ![Prompt for LLM](images/support-chat-prompt.png)

     Below is a better formatted version of the document.
 Importantly, you can see how the task is cleanly separated from the data: